 This potential is being realized in a new and groundbreaking initiative focused on solving Kentucky’s most invasive health issues, such as diabetes, obesity, drug use, and heart disease.
 Kentucky is currently ranked 45th in overall health in the U.S., and these issues are impacting the social and economic growth of the state.
 The state suffers from high rates of preventable deaths and a life expectancy below the national average.

 In 2015, the Kentucky General Assembly approved $265 million for the university to build a multi-disciplinary health science research facility.
 The facility would bring together research and a variety of disciplines to solve these problems.

 The university envisioned a massive building filled with wet labs for research.
-In fact, university leadership initially wanted 100 percent of the labs in the building to be wet labs.
+In fact, university leadership initially wanted 100 percent of the labs to be wet labs.
 During the design process, HGA, in partnership with Champlin Associates and Jacobs Consultancy, asked the university to tap into what was at the heart of many of these health issues they were trying to solve.
 They found that many of the causes were not just medical-related.
 Diabetes, for example, is a medical issue, a nutritional issue, and a socio-economic issue.
 University leadership found that all the health problems the research building intended to address are complex diseases that require several different disciplines working in concert to develop solutions.
 The university and design architects realized this facility would be far more interdisciplinary than originally thought.

 - What does resolving big health issues entail?